JonLatane/jonline/README.md

 * There's near-0% test coverage.
 * It's just my own (Jon) thing I'm doing in my spare time.
 * There's no community for ongoing support yet.
 It's just me, Jon 🙃 But do get in contact if you're trying to use this!

+## Features Overview
+All of Jonline's features should be pretty familiar to most social media users.
+Notably, in both its web and Flutter UIs, Jonline is designed to present "My Media" as a top-level feature and let users delete and manage Media visibility independently of Posts, Events, Groups or anything else.

+### Media
+Jonline Media is straightforwardly built on content-types and blob storage.
+It's the reason Jonline requires S3/MinIO.
+Unlike Posts and Events, Media is generally not shared directly.
+It is instead associated with Posts and Events (for media listings) as well as Users and Groups (for their avatars).

+Media is the *only* part of Jonline's APIs offered over HTTP as well as gRPC/gRPC-over-HTTP.
+(Hopefully the reasons for this are obvious: easy browser streaming and cache utilization for things like images.)
+Details on the HTTP Media APIs are in the "Media" section of the [protocol documentation](https://github.com/JonLatane/jonline/blob/main/docs/protocol.md#jonline-Jonline).

+All Media also carries `Visibility` and `Moderation` values that can be modified in the APIs, but are not currently enforced.
+Note that any Media visibility updates and/or deletions may take time to propagate fully, depending upon how a given Jonline instance's CDN setup works.

+### Posts
+Posts follow a Twitter- or Reddit- like model.
+They have a `PostContext` as well as all-optional `title`, `link`, and `description` string values.
+A top-level post is stored generally the same as a reply.
+Posts also carry a `Visibility` and `Moderation` value that is enforced by the APIs.

+Posts are also reused for Events, and will be similarly reused for future features.
+For developers: this is something like ActiveRecord Polymorphism, but using composition rather than inheritance at the ORM level.
+For users: Replies, Events, and other Jonline types track their title, description, visibility, moderation, etc. via a Post internally.

+### Events
+Events are a thin layer atop Posts.
+Any Event has a single Post, as well as at least one EventInstance.
+An EventInstance has a start time, end time, location, and RSVP/attendance data.

 ## Protocol documentation
 A benefit of being built with gRPC is that [Jonline's generated Markdown documentation is pretty readable](https://github.com/JonLatane/jonline/blob/main/docs/protocol.md#jonline-Jonline).